JulianNicholls/hangman-cpp/README.md

 - Opening and completion screens

 - Initialisation of the Raylib version no longer needs to be done in two phases because an RAII Window class has been introduced.
-- Centring now takes note of the window width.
+- Centring now takes note of the window width in the Raylib game.

+- The text game has been refactored, with a text game class akin to the raylib one.